OSGeo/OSGeoLive-doc/en/overview/eoxserver_overview.rst

 * Web based and command line administration interface
 * Registration of existing raster data archives
 * Publish data via Open Geospatial Consortium (OGC) standards:

-..
-Comment: You mention "core WCS support".
-Do you cover all the WCS queries?
-  What is not supported?
-  Am I right in implying that you cover all WCS 2.0 functionality, as well as some extra queries not in the standard yet?
-..
-End Comment
-..
-Reply:
-  Yes, you're right and in addition WCS 2.0 is structured in a core and several extensions.
-..
-End Reply

   * Web Coverage Service (WCS) 1.0, 1.1 and 2.0 & proposed EO-WCS
   * Web Map Service (WMS) & EO-WMS